shorebirdtech/docs/docs/guides/code_push_quickstart.md

 ## Create the app

-Once you have registered and subscribed, you're ready to use Shorebird!
+Once you have registered, you're ready to use Shorebird!

 Start by creating a new Flutter app: